Meghanaramesha/BLOG/GitBook_Content/Influencers/Lanceric/134_Is Supercell Super Back UA Lessons We Can Learn Matej Lancaric User Acquisition Expert to Grow Mobile Games Globally.md

+---
+title: "Is Supercell Super Back UA Lessons We Can Learn  Matej Lancaric User Acquisition Expert to Grow Mobile Games Globally "
+---

 # Is Supercell Super Back?
 UA Lessons We Can Learn – Matej Lancaric: User Acquisition Expert to Grow Mobile Games Globally 🦄🕺

 ![Is Supercell Super Back?
 UA Lessons We Can Learn](./images/Screen-Shot-2024-04-17-at-094148_5ed7828b.png)